Fall, on the whole, can be a very peaceful time of year. It’s when the weather starts to calm down and get milder from the heat of the summer months.

-On the whole, studies suggest that those people born in the autumn are likely to be better students than those born at other times of year.
+On the whole, studies suggest that those people born in the fall are likely to be better students than those born at other times of year.

-In the autumn – or fall, as they call it in the US – an interesting tourist season opens up.
+In the fall – or autumn, as they call it in the UK – an interesting tourist season opens up.
 In some mainland states such as Vermont, millions of people flock to parkland to see the leaves turn orange and to fall to the ground.
 It’s not something everyone gets to see so clearly in their own back yards!

-It’s easy to see when winter is on its way thanks to the changing colour of the leaves.
-Autumn officially arrives when trees and plants start to shed their leaves in preparation for the colder months.
+It’s easy to see when winter is on its way thanks to the changing color of the leaves.
+Fall officially arrives when the trees and plants start to shed their leaves in preparation for the colder months.
 This is because there will be little opportunity for plants to grow during the winter.
 It is the plant world’s way of hibernating!

 There’s a key difference in what people call this season across the world.
 As mentioned, British people tend to call it autumn, while Americans call it fall.
 It was actually called harvest once upon a time, as a result of changes in the Moon cycle and the late-year equinox.

-What actually causes the colours of autumn?
+What actually causes the colors of fall?
 It’s sugar, believe it or not.
 It’s thought that the redder the leaf, the more sugar it is holding.

 There are only two times per year when day and night are the same length.
 The second of these occurs during the autumnal equinox.

-Do you have any interesting or fun facts about Autumn that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Fall?
+Share them in the comments below!